denoiseR: A Package for Low Rank Matrix Estimation: Introduction

+In recent years, however, there as been considerable interest in procedures that improve over the truncated SVD by further regularizing \smash{$\hmu$}.
+These proposals include matrix soft-thresholding \citep{CandesSURE:2013}, adaptive trace norm regularization \citep{sardy15}, bootstrap-based regularized autoencoding for count data and other exponential family noise models \citep{JosseWager}, and estimators motivated by asymptotic expansions \citep{Verbanck:RegPCA:2013, OS:2014}; see Section~\ref{sec:lrs} for a more detailed description.
+We implement all these methods in the \proglang{R} package \pkg{denoiseR}.
+We give a particular attention to providing sensible choices of default parameters, automatic selection of the regularization parameters and ways to estimate the noise variance.

-These estimators, implemented in the \proglang{R} package \pkg{denoiseR}, are described in Section~\ref{sec:lrs}.
-We also detail a recent proposition of \citet{JosseWager} to go outside the Gaussian framework and denoise count data for instance.
-Then, in Section \ref{sec:comp}, we extend the methods to the incomplete case.
-We tackle the challenging task of selecting the regularization parameter(s) when missing values are present in $X$, and as an aside, we propose a new method to impute data.
-Finally, we carry-out many experiments and illustrate the methods on data sets from different fields.
+The package \pkg{denoiseR}, available on CRAN, is the first to implement low rank matrix estimation methods in the \proglang{R} language.
+We describe in Section~\ref{sec:implementation} the main functionalities of \pkg{denoiseR} and give guidelines on the predilection regimes of each method.
+In the remaining sections, we go beyond published works as follows.
+In Section~\ref{sec:comp}, we extend all methods to the incomplete case, and tackle the challenging task of selecting the regularization parameter(s) when missing values are present by extending the Stein unbiased risk estimation.
+As an aside, we propose a new highly competitive method to impute data and to complete count data.
+Finally, Section \ref{sec:data} carries out experiments and illustrates the potential of the methods to denoise data sets from different fields.
+More precisely, an unsupervised clustering is performed on a microarray data, correspondence analysis is used to visualize a documents-words data of the inaugural speeches of the U.S.~Presidents, and matrix completion is applied on the ``journal impact factors'' data.

-\pkg{denoiseR} is the first package implementing many low-rank matrix estimation methods in the \proglang{R} language.
-When an implementation is available in another language it will be mentionned.
+Software for regularized singular value decomposition is partially available.
+Soft-thresholding estimator with Stein unbiased risk estimation is implemented in \proglang{MATLAB} as a standalone file that is available at \url{https://statweb.stanford.edu/~candes/SURE/}.
+The asymptotic estimators of \citet{Raj} and \citet{OS:2014} is available as a \proglang{MATLAB} software library which can be downloaded in \url{https://purl.stanford.edu/kv623gt2817} and that includes a function to calculate the optimal singular value shrinkage with respect to the Frobenius operator and nuclear norm losses, both in known or unknown noise level.
+Many \proglang{R} packages implement versions of classical truncated SVD (online, fast, etc.), but as far as we know, no method for regularized low rank matrix estimation is available, which is the aim of \pkg{denoiseR}.
+One should mention related packages on covariance matrix estimation with shrinkage strategies such as \pkg{covmat}, \citep{covmat} \pkg{corpcor} \citep{corpcor} or \pkg{nlshrink} \citep{nlshrink}.
+Packages on missing values are detailed in Section~\ref{sec:comp}.